Hong Kong can be impacted by tropical cyclones including and typhoons.

 Tropical Storm Websites

 There are several good tropical storm websites.
-The Hong Kong Observatory is an important site when a storm may impact Hong Kong (try real time satellite images and, if a storm is close, check out the radar images); Weather Underground of Hong Kong is good – with active forums in English and Chinese; and the Joint Typhoon Warning Center has abundant info, including forecast strengths and tracks that may differ somewhat from the Observatory’s forecasts.
+The Hong Kong Observatory is an important site when a storm may impact Hong Kong (try real time satellite images and, if a storm is close, check out the radar images); Weather Underground of Hong Kong is good – though no longer with active forums; and the Joint Typhoon Warning Center has info including forecast strengths and tracks that may differ somewhat from the Observatory’s forecasts.
 CIMSS Tropical Cyclones is also worth checking; also includes tropical storms elsewhere, including Atlantic hurricanes; maps of forecast tracks are coloured to indicate actual/forecast storm strengths.
 Tropical Cyclone Intensity and Track Forecasts, from MIT, has charts and maps with data from several predictive models.

 Weather including tropical cyclones